ikxx/Liquid-dap-duino/README.md

 ##Important note
 I'm arduino newbee, so excuse my errors...

 This sketch uses 40x4 LCD so special library is used - check tribute to...
+It can easily be replaced with standard LiquidCrystal lbrary.

 Squeezebox returns text encoded in UTF8.